xyproto/png2svg/README.md

 **A:** Because representing colors on the short form (`#000` as opposed to `#000000`) makes it possible to express 4096 unique colors.

 **Q:** Does this mean that I can make an entire web page in SVG, with photos and everything?<br>
 **A:** Yes!
-This is not the intented use of `png2svg`, but it might work out if the images are kept small.
+This is not the intended use of `png2svg`, but it might work out if the images are kept small.

 **Q:** Can I use this for QR codes?<br>
 **A:** Yes!